 The original Purple mattress is 10” thick and is comprised of two layers of foam (8” in total) and 2” of Hyper-Elastic Polymer.
 We think it’s an affordable, nice option for anyone that weighs less than 250 lb.
 The mattress is about a medium on the soft/firm scale—perhaps a hair softer, but in that range.

-Purple.2 starts with pocketed coils (for added durability and support) and then has 2” of Hyper-Elastic Polymer.
+Purple Hybrid starts with pocketed coils (for added durability and support) and then has 2” of Hyper-Elastic Polymer.
 This is the firmest mattress that Purple makes.
 It’s about a medium-firm on the soft/firm scale.
 It will be suitable for all sleeping styles, though perhaps more ideal for back and stomach sleepers given its level of firmness.
 For reference, this particular model used to be known as the New Purple 2.

-Purple.3 has the same foundational layers, but then has 3” of Hyper-Elastic Polymer.
+Purple Hybrid Premier 3 has the same foundation layers, but then has 3” of Hyper-Elastic Polymer.
 This is about a proper medium on the firmness scale and is just fine for all sleepers.
 This bed used to be called the New Purple 3.

-Purple.4 is the same as 2 and 3, only with 4” of Hyper-Elastic Polymer.
+Purple Hybrid Premier 4 is the same as 2 and 3, only with 4” of Hyper-Elastic Polymer.
 It’s softer than 2 and 3, but still highly supportive.
-Purple.4 is probably our favorite mattress from the brand.
+This model is probably our favorite mattress from the brand.
 It offers an almost weightless experience that’s addicting.
 This mattress used to go by the title New Purple 4.

 Regardless of whether you buy Avocado or Purple, you will get free shipping and 100% free returns.
 That’s actually fairly standard for the online mattress shopping industry, but still, it’s nice to see that both brands have consumer-friendly policies.
 In terms of sleep trials though, the two companies do differ.
 Purple offers consumers a 100 night trial period, while Avocado offers a full year.

-As for the setup process, it’s largely very similar for Avocado and Purple, with the exception of Purple 2, 3, and 4.
-The original Purple mattress and Avocado will be roll-packed and shipped inside a box (Avocado) or a bag (Purple).
-As for Purple 2, 3, and 4, they are too heavy to be shipped via UPS, FedEx, DHL, or USPS, and therefore will be delivered by a regional carrier.
+As for the setup process, it’s largely very similar for Avocado and Purple, with the exception of Purple Hybrid Premier beds.
+The original Purple mattress, Purple Hybrid and Avocado will be roll-packed and shipped inside a box (Avocado) or a bag (Purple).
+As for the Purple Hybrid Premier models, they are too heavy to be shipped via UPS, FedEx, DHL, or USPS, and therefore will be delivered by a regional carrier.
 The fancy term for this is “White Glove Delivery,” but it really just means that there’s no set-up process necessary on your part since the movers will do everything for you.
 They’ll bring a mattress and place it on your bed frame for you.
 In many cases, they’ll even remove your old mattress for free, which can save you $20-$50.
 Avocado also offers white glove delivery, but they charge $199 fee.

 As for warranties, Purple offers a 10-year warranty and Avocado has a 25-year warranty, which is tiered at year 10.
 Essentially, they are fairly similar warranties, though, Avocado provides a little more protection after 10 years.
 It’s a good idea to read the warranties so that you can better understand what foundations are required for your new mattress.
 You can see the warranty on Avocado’s website and Purple’s website.